 This was a very moving moment which was continued further through the giving of gifts and flowers.
 It was all very humbling, but also of great importance, something I guess we’re not used to.
 At this point you couldn't help feel like royalty.

 The ceremony then continued with songs and traditional dancing and a moving speech from myself.
-I was given the microphone and asked to say a few words.
+Yes, I was given the microphone and asked to say a few words.
 Miraculously, I weaved my magic and enjoyed the experience of inspiring the audience.
 The whole audience appeared to listen attentively, but were probably just wondering 'what on earth was I on about?'
-On arriving back in my seat, I saw people in tears and reaching for the tissues.
+On arriving back to my seat, I saw people in tears and reaching for the tissues.
 Despite my nerves it was an amazing experience.

-In the afternoon we went with Brother Cletus to have lunch.
+In the afternoon we went with the head teacher, Brother Cletus to have lunch.
 It was again a delightful experience as we were waited on by staff and given a variety of interesting traditional dishes to try.
 We particularly liked eating Dahl (Spiced Lentils) and Chapatis, with a range of local fruits to follow.
 One of which tasted like a fig, but was called a Chiku.
 It was not only wonderful in taste, it also was picked from a tree in the school grounds.

 This is an extract from my journal, while visiting India.
-I was lucky enough to work alongside the British Council, obtain funding and secure a link with a partner school in Bangalore.
+I was lucky enough to work alongside the British Council, obtain funding and then securing a link with a partner school in Bangalore.
 During the three year project I managed to visit India myself, work on several collaborative projects, but also allow teachers from the UK to visit India and the Indian teachers to visit the UK.

 I was an inspiring project, something I worked very hard to achieve.
 I'm very proud of what work was undertaken.
 I hope to go back there one day soon and continue with the work I started.